quicwg/base-drafts/draft-ietf-quic-transport.md

 congestion state (see {{migration-cc}}), so the port SHOULD only be changed infrequently.

-Endpoints that supply connection IDs with length greater than zero could have their activity correlated if their peers keep using the same destination connection ID after migration.
-To ensure that packets sent on different paths cannot be correlated, endpoints SHOULD provide with new connection IDs before peers migrate.
-To fulfill this privacy requirement, endpoints that initiate migration and use connection IDs with length greater than zero SHOULD provide their peers with new connection IDs before migration.
+An endpoint cannot migrate to a new path if it does not have a connection ID to use on that path.
+An endpoint that exhausts available connection IDs can only migrate if the peer chooses to use receive packets with zero-length connection IDs.
+To ensure that migration is possible and packets sent on different paths cannot be correlated, endpoints SHOULD provide new connection IDs before peers migrate.

 ## Server's Preferred Address {#preferred-address}